 ... at „Lost River“ Miniature American Shepherds located in Wiesbaden, Germany!

-Our pack currently includes our three girls Jenna, Malia & Yue, and our old Terrier Tino.
-Our first stud dog Charlie and the youngsters Caleb and Shadow are now living with close friends nearby.
-We also have two Bengalcats Mafumu & Vayetsi, and a rabbit, Pinto († ¹⁶′⁰⁶′²⁰²⁰), living with us.
-All are fully-fledged family members, have friendly, pleasant characters and are living together in harmony.
-We do not have kennels or separate dog rooms, our dogs are house dogs, they live inside with us an can move around freely 24/7, and sleep in the bedroom with us at night.
+Our pack currently includes our girls Jenna, Malia & Yue, and her daughter Rayla, who got to know our old Terrier Tino (†) only for a few months before he left us forever on November 29th, 2021 shortly before his 16th birthday.
+Our studs Charlie, Caleb and Shadow are now living with close friends nearby.
+We also have two Bengalcats Mafumu & Vayetsi, and two rabbits Pino & Penny, who are helping us with the socialization of our puppies since our beloved bunny Pinto (†) has died on June 16th, 2020 at 12 years old.
+All of our pets fully-fledged family members, have friendly, pleasant characters and are living together in harmony.
+We do not have kennels or separate dog rooms, our dogs are house dogs, they live inside with us and can move around freely 24/7, join us in the bathroom and sleep in bed with us at night.

 All of our dogs are absolutely easy-going with humans & animals in every situation, whether if it's at home or when we're out and about.
 They don't get nervous and are very adaptable.
 It's like not having any dog at all, because they are so calm and relaxed that they neither make a sound nor bark.
 However, if you ask them to work, they are into it with full attention and their will-to-please, as it's typical for herding dogs – but remain silent.

 In our opinion "Aussies" – whether if toy, mini or standard – are the perfect companions for everyone who has a lot of time to satisfy the temperament of a herding dog; likes to be outdoors and can offer such an intelligent working dog the attention and affection he needs to be a happy and balanced family dog.

 - Julia & Gabi Bettendorf